Enabling Efficient Attack Investigation via Human-in-the-Loop Security Analysis: Execution Engine

-For a \lang search query, for each event pattern specified (\eg \incode{e2[read]->e1}, \incode{e1[write]->e3} in \cref{fig:query} are two event patterns), \tool compiles it into a SQL or Cypher database query.
-The SQL query joins two entity tables and one event table with filters in the WHERE clause.
-The Cypher query matches two entity nodes and one event edge with filters in the WHERE clause.
-Then, for each event pattern, \tool computes a \emph{pruning score} by counting the number of constraints declared; more constraints lead to a higher score.
-Then, when scheduling the execution of database queries for all event patterns, \tool considers both the pruning scores and the event pattern dependencies: if two event patterns have dependencies (\eg connected by the same entity), \tool will first execute the database query whose associated event pattern has a higher pruning score, and then use the execution results to prune the search space of the other database query (by adding additional filters in the WHERE clause).
-This way, complex \lang search queries with multiple event patterns can be efficiently executed.
+\myparatight{Domain-aware query scheduler} Rather than compiling an entire \lang query into a single inefficient SQL or Cypher query and relying on generic, domain-agnostic schedulers provided by underlying databases, we design a custom scheduler tailored to our domain.
+Our scheduler decomposes the query into smaller retrieval steps, each translated into a small SQL/Cypher query.
+This decomposition leverages domain-specific observations, such as common patterns in system provenance data, to identify meaningful subqueries that are efficient to execute.
+The resulting small queries are then executed in an order informed by the semantics and structure of the provenance domain, taking into account estimated pruning power and query dependencies to maximize overall efficiency.

-For a \lang tracking query, we can follow the dependency tracking procedure and naturally decomposes the query into individual dependency retrieval steps: for each event popped from the queue, we retrieve all events that are causally dependent on the event (see \cref{subsec:tracking}).
-Thus, for each dependency retrieval step, \tool compiles the causal dependency conditions into a small (non-recursive) SQL query or Cypher query (without multi-hop paths).
-In addition to the typical dependency conditions like the information flow and time stamps described in \cref{subsec:tracking}, constraints on entities and events specified in the Rule $\langle track\_filter\rangle$ in \cref{bnf:grammar} are also compiled into filters in the SQL/Cypher WHERE clause. \tool can then follow the events popped from the queue to execute the corresponding database queries.
-This way, \tool can perform constrained dependency tracking with filters on the fly, as opposed to fetching all paths first and then applying filters.
+For a multi-step search query, each event pattern (e.g., \incode{e2[read]->e1}, \incode{e1[write]->e3} in Query~\circled{1}, indicating a single step) is translated into a small SQL or Cypher query.
+The SQL version joins two entity tables and one event table with constraints in the WHERE clause; the Cypher version matches two entity nodes and one event edge with filters.
+To prioritize execution, the scheduler assigns each pattern a pruning score based on its semantics--a higher score indicates greater potential to reduce the search space.
+In our implementation, we use a coarse heuristic: patterns with more constraints receive higher scores.
+Additionally, inspired by prior observations that file events are more frequent than process or network events~\cite{reduction}, we assign lower scores to file event patterns.
+This approach is quick to compute and proves effective in practice, as shown in ~\cref{subsubsec:eval-rq2}.